You are not alone. One-third of the undergraduates at UNI Business are transfer students.

 If you are transferring from an Iowa Community College, in most instances you can earn a degree in two years if you bring the right course credits with you.
-To guarantee a smooth transition, enroll in the Admission Partnership Program (APP) for advice on your course schedule after you've made the decision to attend UNI.
+To guarantee a smooth transition, enroll in the Transfer Connection Program for advice on your course schedule after you've made the decision to attend UNI.

 - An Associate of Arts (AA) Degree from an Iowa Community College with 60 transferable semester hours of college credit

 - Satisfy the requirements for UNI Business Admission

 - Transfer equivalents for the following lower-level Business Core courses:

 - MGMT 2080 Introduction to Information Systems

 - ECON 1051 Principles of Microeconomics

 - ECON 1011 Statistics for Business Analytics